 The Certificate Revocation Service is expected to provide a method call that takes in the certificate and return whether the given certificate is revoked.

-The application looks in the “self” section of its installed policy for the peer that provides the Certificate Revocation Service.
+The application looks in its installed policy for the peer that provides the Certificate Revocation Service.
 If the application can’t locate any of the Certificate Revocation Service, the certificate revocation check will be skipped.

 If a membership certificate is revoked, all signed authorization data related to the membership certificate is no longer valid.

+Current work-around

+The admin can blacklist a peer by installing a deny rule in the application policy to deny access for the given peer.

 Distribution of policy updates and membership certificates (not fully designed)